kamanashisroy/algosnippet/algorithms_summary.md

 | top-down | | Recursion, Memoization(using map) | TODO
 | bottom-up | | Iteration, Tabulation | TODO

 In top-down approach we use abstraction to think less detailed.
 It is simple and natural to use recursion with top-down.
 In dynamic programming the recursion is normally used along with Memoization.
+In dynamic programming, top-down approach traverses the **subproblem-graph** like in depth-first traversal.

 In bottom-up approach start from details and compose the final result from them.
 Normally the iterative solutions use bottom-up approach.
 In dynamic programming the bottom-up approach is normally used with tabulation.
 It is noted that in some problems the bottom-up-tabulation may result in computation of unnecessary subproblems than top-down-memoiazation.
+In dynamic programming, bottom-up approach traverses the **subproblem-graph** in topologically sorted order.

 When both the top-down and bottom-up approaches have the same asymptotic running-time, the bottom-up-iterative approach often has much better constant factors than top-down-recursive approach.